ClassificationMSA/USB/Readme.md

 - ### Behavioral
   The behavior model represents the execution status of components for each use case.
 The execution status is represented by a value of either 0 or 1.
 - ### Semantic
-  This model is a collection of embedding results for each component, generated using Word2Vec based on their names.
+  The semantic model is a collection of vectors that represent the meanings of components.
+The proposed approach analyzes the semantics of each component using only its name.
 - ### Hybrid
   The Hybrid model, which combines the Behavioral model and the Semantic model, is the final model used in our approach.